K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Computational Complexity

 \subsection{Complexity of KDS}

 We consider different number of data points from the two moons data corrupted with small Gaussian noise.
 We set the number of dictionary atoms $m$ to be $24$.
 Table \ref{tab:KDS_complexity} shows the time SMCE takes to obtain coefficients for all data points and the time it takes to cluster the two moon data as the $n$ varies from $10000$ to $100000$.
 Two remarks are in order.
 First, in the regime of high number of data points, analogous experiments for SMCE do not complete on a standard laptop.
 Second, even with $m=24$ dictionary atoms, the clustering accuracy is at its minimum $97\%$.
-As we discuss in the next section, the $m$ parameter in KDS depends on intrinsic geometry rather than barely scaling on the number of data points.
 Figure \ref{fig:KDS_complexity_plots} shows how these times scale with $n$ on the standard and log-log scales.
 A linear fit of the graphs on the log-log scale gives slopes $0.97$ and $0.79$ respectively.
 This suggests that obtaining coefficients for KDS has complexity $O(n)$ and the spectral clustering step costs at most $O(n)$.